 8.2.2.1 General

+- MBS impacts on ETSUN will not be addressed in the present release.

+NOTE x: In deployments with multiple SMF service areas, when UE moves between different SMF service areas, nationwide location dependent content delivery across SMF service area is not supported.

 - For MBS session management the following conclusions are reached as baseline for normative work:

 - The MBS session is identified throughout the 5G system transport on external interface towards AF and between AF and UE, and towards the UE with an MBS Session ID.